-Since private networks built on using dedicated lines offer guaranteed bandwidth and latency, a growing demand urges similar guarantees being provided in IP-based Virtual Private Networks (VPNs) [1-3].
-While the Internet has not been designed to deliver the performance guarantees, with the advent of DiffServ [4], the IP backbones can now provide various QoS levels [5].
-Recently proposed Expedited Forwarding (EF) [6] Per Hop Behavior (PHB) is the recommended method of building such Virtual Leased Line (VLL)-type point-to-point connections for VPNs.
+Since private networks built on using dedicated lines offer guaranteed bandwidth and latency, a growing demand urges similar guarantees being provided in the IP based Virtual Private Networks (VPNs) [6], [9], [18].
+While the Internet has not been designed to deliver the performance guarantees, with the advent of DiffServ [4], [3] the IP backbones can now provide various QoS levels.
+Recently proposed Expedited Forwarding (EF) [13] Per Hop Behavior (PHB) is the recommended method of building such a Virtual Leased Line (VLL) type point-to-point connection for VPN.

-To provide such services we [7-9], along with others [10, 11], have implemented Bandwidth Brokers [12] that allow users to specify a single quantitative value (e.g., 1 Mbps or 2 Mbps) and based on this specification, the edge routers establish VPN connections dynamically.
-However, it is apprehended that users will be unable or unwilling to predict the load between VPN endpoints [13].
-Also, from the provider's point of view, guaranteeing exact quantitative service might be difficult at the beginning of VPN-DiffServ deployment [5].
+To provide such a service we [15], [5], [17], along with others [20],[21]), have implemented Bandwidth Brokers [19] that allow users to specify a single quantitative value (i.e. 1 Mbps or 2 Mbps etc.) and based on this specification the edge routers establish VPN connections dynamically.

+However, it is apprehended that users will be unable or unwilling to predict the load between VPN endpoints [11].
+Also, from the provider's point of view, guaranteeing exact quantitative service might be a difficult job at the beginning of VPN-DiffServ deployment [3].
 We, therefore, propose that users specify their requirements as a range of quantitative services.
-For example, a user who wants to establish a VPN between stub networks A and B (Fig. 1), not sure whether 0.5 Mbps or 0.6 Mbps or 1 Mbps is needed, and only knows the lower and upper bounds of the requirements approximately, can specify a range 0.5-1 Mbps as the user's requirement from the ISP (Internet Service Provider).
-An ISP can offer multiple such options via a website (Fig. 6) to help customers select any suitable option to activate services dynamically.
+For example, users who want to establish VPN connections between stub networks A and B (Figure 1), and are not sure whether 0.5 Mbps, 0.6 Mbps or 1 Mbps are needed, and only know the lower and upper bounds of their requirements approximately, can specify a range 0.5- 1 Mbps when they outsource their services to the ISPs.
+An ISP can offer such multiple options via a website (Figure 6) to help customers to select any suitable option to activate services dynamically on the fly.

-Fig. 1.
-VPN DiffServ deployment scenario.
+Figure 1: VPN-DiffServ deployment scenario.

 This approach has several advantages.
 Users do not need to specify the exact capacity, but it gives them the flexibility to specify only a range.
-The price that customers have to pay is higher than one pays for the lower-bound capacity but lower than what is normally needed to be paid for upper-bound capacity.
-During low-load it is possible that users might enjoy the upper-bound rate (say 1 Mbps when the range 0.5-1 Mbps is chosen) without paying anything extra.
-This kind of pricing might be attractive to users, and ISPs can take advantage of this to attract more customers without breaking the commitment.
+The price that customers have to pay is higher than one pays for the lower-bound capacity but lower than what is normally needed to be paid for the upper-bound capacity.
+During low load it is possible that the users might enjoy the upper-bound rate (say, 1 Mbps when a range 0.5-1 Mbps is choosen) without paying anything extra.
+This kind of pricing might be attractive to the users and the ISPs can take advantage of this to attract more customers without breaking the commitment.

 This, however, poses a significant challenge to the ISPs, as they would need to deploy automated provisioning systems that can logically partition the capacity at the edges to various classes or groups of VPN connections and manage them efficiently to allow resource sharing among the groups in a dynamic and fair manner.
 Here, each group is identified from what it offers.
-For example, one group could represent the range 0.5-1 Mbps, another 1-2 Mbps.
+For example, one group could represent the range 0.5- 1 Mbps, another 1-2 Mbps.
 Also, they must provision the interior nodes in the network to meet the assurance offered at the boundaries of the network.
 We have, therefore, proposed a two-layered model to provision such VPN-DiffServ Networks where the top layer is responsible for edge provisioning and drives the lower layer in charge of interior resource provisioning with the help of a BB.